-Position: Pathway Leader RBS BA Global Financial Management
+Position: Pathway Leader BAGM BA Global Financial Management

 Faculty: Business & Management

 Nnamdi Obiosa is a seasoned financial practitioner and lecturer with many years' experience gained through working in consultancy services and lecturing.
 As a consultant he has a rich vein of experience ranging from investment activities to financial markets and financing activities.
 He has been able to bring the knowledge gained in practice to bear in his teaching activities to good effect.
 He has continued to engage in wider professional partnership with professional colleagues in commerce and industry that are discipline specific education which helps him to remain current in his field.

 - Doctor of Philosophy (PhD), Banking & Finance, ‘Multi-Objective Planning Model for Capital Resource Allocation in the Educational Sector of Anambra State’, Ph.D.
 Thesis, Department of Banking and Finance, University of Nigeria, 1993

 - Postgraduate Certificate in Higher Education (PgCHE), University of Westminster, London 2011

 - Master of Business Administration (MBA), Credit, University of Ilorin, Ilorin, Nigeria 1989

 - Bachelor of Science (B.Sc.), First Class Honours, Accountancy, Rivers State University of Science & Technology Port Harcourt, Port Harcourt, Nigeria.
 1984.

 - 2008 – current, Senior Lecturer & Pathway Leader BAGM Global Financial Management pathway, Regent's University London.

 - 2012 to Date, PhD Supervisor; The London School of Commerce (LSC), Associate College of Cardiff Metropolitan University, London